Docs

 python

-By default, @index builds both the online and full historical offline indices.
+By default, setting index=True builds both the online and full historical offline indices.
 That can be configured by setting online and offline kwargs on the decorator (the default configuration is online set to True and offline set to forever).

 2